marliyehez/Data-Engineering/hospital-flask-api/README.md

 # Hospital Management Backend: Database and API

-This project is dedicated to the development of a robust backend system for an internal hospital management web application.
-The backend efficiently handles data operations, providing essential API endpoints for managing employees, doctor scheduling, patient records, and appointments.
+This project is dedicated to the development of a backend system for an internal hospital management web application.
+The backend handles data operations, providing API endpoints for managing employees, doctor scheduling, patient records, and appointments.

 ## Technology Stack